-- Avoid swimming for 2-3 days after heavy rain due to potential contaminants in the water.
+- Avoid swimming for 2-3 days after heavy rain due to potential contaminants affecting water safety.

-- Families should prioritize safety by using life vests, supervising children, and keeping pets on leads while enjoying the river.
+- Prioritize safety by using life vests, supervising children, and keeping pets leashed while at the river.

 Location and Access

-Nestled in the stunning Hawke's Bay region of New Zealand, the Tukituki River flows from the Ruahine Ranges to the Pacific Ocean, stretching 117 kilometers.
-This beautiful river, with its diverse river geology, creates a range of habitats that support an array of local wildlife.
+Nestled in the breathtaking Hawke’s Bay region of New Zealand, the Tukituki River flows 117 kilometers from the Ruahine Ranges to the Pacific Ocean.
+Its diverse geology creates habitats for an array of wildlife, enriching the visitor experience with natural beauty.

-The Tukituki Trails Network and the Tukituki Loop cycling trail also offer fantastic routes along the river, making it simple for you to immerse yourself in the natural beauty and wildlife of this serene area.
+The Hawke’s Bay Trails cycle network, including the Tukituki Loop, offers fantastic routes along the river.
+These trails allow you to immerse yourself in the stunning landscapes and wildlife of this serene area.

 Swimming Conditions